 It’s nice to see you.
 Not seeing things clearly can be a problem.
 That’s true for patients and optometrists.
-At Jacksonville Eye Care Center, our Doctors see the big picture.
+At Jacksonville, our doctors and staff see the big picture.
 We know you want the latest technology, efficient, friendly service, and stylish eyewear.
 You deserve a practice that puts patients first.

 DANGERS OF BLUE LIGHT

 A scleral lens is a large diameter lens made of a highly oxygen permeable material.
 It does not move on the eye.
 It is not a contact lens in the strict sense of the word as it has no contact with the cornea.
 Instead, a liquid reservoir of sterile saline solution fills the space between the back surface of the lens and the front surface of the cornea.
 This liquid reservoir fills in the surface irregularities of the cornea allowing vision to be restored in a comfortable manner.
 The lens and the fluid liquid bandage beneath it protect the cornea from exposure to the environment and the rubbing effects of blinking.
 This cushion of fluid beneath the lens also provides oxygen to the cornea allowing the eye to heal.
 The effect is to create a smooth optical surface over the diseased or compromised cornea that replaces the distorted surface.
 Almost all of the time, vision and comfort are improved dramatically.
 More about Scleral Lenses

 There are a number of eye diseases and conditions that are best treated with a scleral lens.
 What must be appreciated is the fact that a scleral lens, when fit correctly is a medical device and a therapeutic device all in one.
 The lenses that we design can be fit to virtually any eye shape and for any degree of visual error while at the same time allowing the diseased or injured eye to heal.
 Common conditions include, but are not limited to: